GT-ARC/opaca-python-sdk/README.md

             return x + y
     ```

-    **Important**:
+    **Additional Notes**:

-   - It is required for all input parameters and output types to be annotated with type hints.
+   - It is required for all input and output parameters to be annotated with type hints.
 The type hints are later resolved into JSON schema to be used within HTTP requests.
    - Action methods need to be defined as **non-static**, even if they are not accessing any class attributes or methods.
 This is to ensure that the method can be pickled and registered as an OPACA action for that agent.
+   - You can also use type hints from the `typing` library to define the input and output parameters.
+This includes types such as `List`, `Dict`, `Tuple`, `Optional`, etc.
+   - Agent actions can also be defined `async`.
    - If there are any issues with specific type hints, please open a new [issue in this repository](https://github.com/GT-ARC/opaca-python-sdk/issues), explain what type hint is causing issues, and provide a minimal example.
 We will try to fix the issue as soon as possible.

 ## Build and deploy the Agent Container